-There are many amazing attractions in and around Cedar Park, Texas, including the museums, entertainment, and restaurants in nearby Austin.
+There are many amazing attractions in and around Cedar Park, Texas, including the educational museums, entertainment, and restaurants in nearby Austin.
 However, there are many other fantastic cities and towns all around Central Texas you and your family can explore.
 That’s why Crème de la Crème of Cedar Park on Lakeline Boulevard has put together a list of our six favorite day trip destinations you can take from Cedar Park and the Greater Austin area.

 As its name would suggest, New Braunfels is a town heavily influenced by its German heritage.
 While you can celebrate and explore German-American culture during the town’s cultural events throughout the year, you can also visit local bakeries, shops, and restaurants that serve German food, snacks, and beer.
 For example, Naeglin’s German Bakery sells strudels, kolache, danishes, and other German and European baked goods.